upd-aclab/websnapse-core/README.md

   - Vitest
   - Playwright

-WebSnapse is a project that I feel is very "testable": given that SN P systems (and their simulations) are essentially algorithmic entities, the tests shouldn't be that difficult to come up with.
+`automata` ~~WebSnapse~~ is a project that I feel is very "testable": given that SN P systems (and their simulations) are essentially algorithmic entities, the tests shouldn't be that difficult to come up with.

 Playwright is there for E2E testing purposes.